SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### Rust

 Rust allows nesting of modules in a module tree.
-In rust, the root node of the module tree `crate`, sometimes called the crate root. rust allows for both absolute and relative paths for the module tree, where absolute paths start at the crate root, and relative paths start at the current module. calling `mod` without arguments integrates an existing rust file as a child of the module we're currently in in the module tree, however the file structure must also reflect this.
+In rust, the root node of the module tree is `crate`, sometimes called the crate root.
+The crate root serves as the entry point for the rust compiler. rust allows for both `use`ing/referring absolute and relative paths for the module tree, where absolute paths start at the crate root, and relative paths start at the current module.
+Rust's module nesting is defined either directly by nesting `mod <name> {...}`s or by a combination of file hierarch and `mod <filename>` calling `mod <filename>` without a block argument integrates an existing rust file as a child of the module we're currently in in the module tree, however the file structure must also reflect this.

+Rust also allows having multiple crates with independent module trees in the same package.
+In rust, there are two types of crates, binary and library.
+A package can contain 0-1 library crates and 0-∞ binary crates. the crate root for binary crates is called main.rs. the crate root for library crates is called lib.rs

 #### JS